 - Estimates – Get several competitive bids for repairs or replacements to provide options and keep costs down.

 Remember to keep copies of all documentation you send to your insurance company and any paperwork your insurance company gives you.
 Keep a record of the names and phone numbers of every person you work with during the commercial fire loss claim filing process.

 What if the Insurance Settlement is Too Low?

 If you think that the amount of the settlement isn’t right, take these steps to try to get an adjustment:

 - Talk to your claims adjuster to explain your reasoning

-- Escalate your claim to the claims manager and provide a written explanation of your issue, attaching supporting documentation
+- Escalate your commercial fire loss claim to the claims manager and provide a written explanation of your issue, attaching supporting documentation

 - Contact an experienced commercial fire loss lawyer at Thompson Law Office with insurance questions to be sure you receive the payout reimbursement to which you’re entitled.
 You may have a bad faith insurance case.

 Bottom Line about Your Commercial Fire Loss Claim